w-frank/juce-metronome/README.md

 A metronome application with start and stop controls.
 Built using the [JUCE](https://github.com/juce-framework/JUCE) audio application framework.

-Based on the excellent tutorials by [The Audio Programmer](https://github.com/TheAudioProgrammer/juceSynthFramework).
+Based on the excellent tutorial by [The Audio Programmer](https://github.com/TheAudioProgrammer/metronome).

 ## Build Environment
 * JUCE v6.0.4